 CrisisWatch is our global conflict tracker, an early warning tool designed to help decision-makers prevent deadly violence by keeping them up-to-date with developments in over 70 conflicts and crises, identifying trends and alerting them to risks of escalation and opportunities to advance peace.
 Entries dating back to 2003 provide easily searchable conflict histories.

 CrisisWatch is a vital tool for anyone trying to stay abreast of and understand the world’s shifting conflict landscape.
-Updated on the first working day of every month, it provides succinct summaries of the past month’s political and security developments in over 70 conflicts, crises and vulnerable countries.
+Updated at the beginning of every month, it provides succinct summaries of political and security developments in the past calendar month in over 70 conflicts, crises and vulnerable countries.

-Assessing the past month, we allocate each country one of three arrows:
+Assessing the past month, we allocate each entry one of three arrows:

-Looking forward to the month ahead, we may also allocate a country one or both of the following alerts:
+Looking forward to the month ahead, we may also allocate an entry one or both of the following alerts: